gem/oq-engine/doc/adv-manual/architecture.rst

   computations, the owner of a calculation, the calculation descriptions, the performances, the logs, etc; the bulk scientific data (essentially big arrays) are kept in the datastore
-- the *database server*, which is a service mediating the interaction between the calculators and the database
+- the *DbServer*, which is a service mediating the interaction between the calculators and the database
-- the *Web UI* is a web applications that allows to run and monitor computations via a browser; multiple calculations can be run in parallel
+- the *WebUI* is a web applications that allows to run and monitor computations via a browser; multiple calculations can be run in parallel
 - the *oq* command-line tool; it allows to run computations and provides an interface to the underlying